OndrejOravec/BIMmanager_g_11/A5/README.md

 Moreover, considering rapid digitalization trends withing construction industry over past years, it seem more likely that I will utilize in someway OpenBIM tools within next 10 years.
 So yes, I see it very likely I will come acroos situation within next 10 years where I will be working with OpenBIM tools.

-- *Are you likely to use OpenBIM tools in your thesis?-*
+- *Are you likely to use OpenBIM tools in your thesis?:*

 Regarding me thesis, Iam already working on my thesis this semester and I havent planned to use any OpenBIM tools.
 However, Iam still glad that project Magnus and I carried out was related to acoustics which is same topic as my MSc thesis is about, therfore giving me broader knowledge about possibilties of architectural acoustics design.